All Authors A-Z

 Dr Genevieve von Lob is a clinical psychologist who has worked with families from every type of background during a 10-year career spanning private practice, NHS Child and Adolescent Mental Health Services and work for local authorities.
 She has been widely quoted in the media, including in the Telegraph, Financial Times, Top Santé and Grazia, and featured as a consultant therapist in an episode of Channel Four’s Dispatches.
 She lives in southwest London and enjoys playing piano and singing in her spare time. www.drvonlob.com

-Ferdinand von Schirach was born in Munich in 1964.
-Today he works as one of Germany's most prominent defence lawyers in Berlin.
-His short story collections Crime and Guilt became instant bestsellers in Germany and are translated in over thirty territories.
+Ferdinand von Schirach was born in Munich in 1964 and is one of Germany's most prominent defence lawyers.
+Verbrechen (Crime) became an instant bestseller in Germany when it was launched in 2009.

 Carol Vorderman is the bestselling author of a series of Detox and Sudoku titles.
 She has been the numbers face of Countdown with the late Richard Whiteley for over two decades and a popular TV-presenting personality in her own right.
 She was awarded an MBE in 2000.